skbumann/my_strava_coach_ai/README.md

 ## Future Work

   -Deploy on AWS EC2.
 This app is currently in the "Development" stage, which is limited to single users.
+I'm waiting on the Strava team to approve the limit increase.

   -Smarter prompting.
 It's pretty lean right now.